 Methodological adjustment for cumulative risk factor trends

 The methodological refinement in this paper, accounting for multiple risk factor trends occurring simultaneously, significantly affected the proportion of the mortality trend that could be attributed to individual risk factor changes, reducing it by up to nearly 20% compared with previous analyses.
 This contrasts with a previous study which did not demonstrate significant differences between these two approaches in a UK setting34.
 This difference may reflect the rapid risk factor trends that have been observed in the middle income countries in this study, and suggests that this refinement is most critical in countries in transition, undergoing rapid epidemiological changes.
-However, most current global modeling studies that attribute mortality trends to specific risk factor trends do not generally used a cumulative approach.
+However, most current global modeling studies that attribute mortality trends to specific risk factor trends do not generally use a cumulative approach.
 Our study thus provides evidence of the importance of specific modeling approaches in this context, as well as original data for this under-researched region.

 Increasing uptake of evidence-based treatments

 Some favourable trends in the uptake of effective treatments have occurred, particularly in oPt and Turkey.
 The major contributors were improved uptake of aspirin and other secondary prevention medications, plus community heart failure treatments.
 Although the patterns were broadly similar there were some important differences between countries.
-For instance Tunisia had a much higher uptake of statins for primary prevention42.
+For instance Tunisia had a much higher uptake of statins for primary prevention, but in other populations these uptakes remained low at the end of our period of analysis (approximately 2008), suggesting significantly greater potential with increasing use in the future42.
 Simple, accepted drug regimens or combinations (generally including aspirin, a calcium channel blocker, ACE inhibitor and statin) may be cost-effective for CHD patients even in low income settings and merit further study43 44.
 However, treatment uptakes are still generally very low45 emphasising the remaining potential for cheap, effective medical therapies to help reduce CHD mortality rates.

-Strengths and limitations of the and IMPACT model methodology
+Strengths and limitations of the data and IMPACT model methodology

 Modelling studies have a number of potential strengths, providing integration and simultaneous consideration of large amounts of data.
 The IMPACT Model has been widely used to explain CHD mortality trends, and has now been validated in over 15 high income populations34.
 However, this is the first analysis of middle income populations in the Middle East.